Trump supporters, counterdemonstrators face off near White House ahead of Saturday rallies in D.C.

 “I may even try to stop by and say hello,” Trump wrote.

 The rallies, including a Women for America First event that received a permit Friday from the National Park Service, are expected to kick off about noon at Freedom Plaza.
-A “Million MAGA March,” “March for Trump” and a “Stop the Steal” demonstration are also planned.
+“Million MAGA March,” “March for Trump” and “Stop the Steal” demonstrations are also planned.

 Counterdemonstrations organized by D.C. anti-fascist and anti-racist groups will gather nearby.

 According to the lone permit the Park Service issued, pro-Trump demonstrators will march from Freedom Plaza to the Supreme Court on Saturday afternoon.
-Rallygoers will also hear from a roster of speakers that includes several lawmakers; former White House aide Sebastian Gorka; Trump ally Matt Schlapp, who is head of the American Conservative Union; and incoming Rep. Marjorie Taylor Greene (R-Ga.), who has openly backed QAnon, a baseless conspiracy theory that Trump is leading the fight against a cabal of Satan-worshiping saboteurs who traffic children.
+Rallygoers will hear from speakers that include lawmakers; former White House aide Sebastian Gorka; Trump ally Matt Schlapp, who is chairman of the American Conservative Union; and incoming Rep. Marjorie Taylor Greene (R-Ga.), who has backed QAnon, a baseless conspiracy theory that Trump is leading the fight against a cabal of Satan-worshiping saboteurs who traffic children.

+Organizers originally had estimated about 50 attendees, but in Friday’s permit, the Park Service wrote the group would be allowed up to 10,000.

-Friday’s confrontations at Black Lives Matter Plaza were the second time in as many months that self-identified Trump supporters had torn down photographs from a memorial honoring Black men and women killed by police.
+Friday’s confrontations at Black Lives Matter Plaza marked the second time in many months that self-identified Trump supporters had torn down photographs from a memorial honoring Black men and women killed by police.

-“It’s horrible because it’s a memorial to the people who died and who didn’t get justice and so to see them stepping on it and being careless about it, it’s just frustrating,” said Nadine Seiler, 55, who has spent weeks tending to the fence and the artwork placed there.
+“It’s horrible because it’s a memorial to the people who died and who didn’t get justice, and so to see them stepping on it and being careless about it, it’s just frustrating,” Nadine Seiler, 55, said.

-In anticipation of the rallies Saturday, Seiler said she has spent the past few days “quadruple zip-tying” the most meaningful artwork to the fence to prevent it from being removed.
-Some activists had supported the idea of temporarily removing pieces from the fence to protect them.
+This week, Seiler said, she had spent time “quadruple zip-tying” the most meaningful artwork onto the chain-link fence to prevent it from being removed.

+Colleen Bowland, 64, joined a crowd of demonstrators as they confronted the pro-Trump crowd.
+She waved a sign that read, “No Allegiance to Trump,” and yelled from beneath two layered face masks, imploring Trump’s supporters to cover their faces amid spiking coronavirus infection rates in the D.C. region and around the country.

-Although none of the rallies organizers have announced plans to gather at Black Lives Matter Plaza on Saturday, the square has become a flash point for those who oppose Trump and those seeking to make a stand against D.C.’s liberal activists.
+Although none of the rallies’ organizers announced plans to gather at Black Lives Matter Plaza on Saturday, the square has become a flash point for those who oppose Trump and those seeking to make a stand against D.C.’s liberal activists.

-D.C.
-Mayor Muriel E. Bowser (D) has said city officials are monitoring social media chatter around the planned events and will support “peaceful First Amendment demonstrations.”
-The mayor also warned out-of-town visitors against bringing firearms to the city, noting D.C. has stricter firearm laws than other parts of the country — and no firearms, with or without a permit, can be brought within 1,000 feet of a protest, according to D.C. law.
-The Park Service also bans guns at demonstrations.
+Mayor Muriel E. Bowser (D) has said D.C. officials are monitoring social media chatter around the events and will support “peaceful First Amendment demonstrations.”
+The mayor warned out-of-town visitors against bringing firearms to the city, noting it has stricter firearm laws than other parts of the country.

 Videos of a caravan of gun-toting demonstrators led by Infowars founder and conspiracy theorist Alex Jones began to circulate on social media late Thursday as the group made its way through Richmond.